kakashidinho/openal-soft-winphone/README.md

 This is a fork of OpenAL-soft

 Important Notes:
+ - Windows Store App:
- * For Windows Store App, alcOpenDevice() is not allowed to be called on UI thread.
+	* alcOpenDevice() is not allowed to be called on UI thread.
- All OpenAL function are not allowed to be called before UI window is ready/visible.
+	* All OpenAL function are not allowed to be called before UI window is ready/visible.